CT-VDETR: Semi-supervised 3D Trauma Detection in Computed Tomography (CT) scans using Dense Vertex Relative Position Encoding: Methodology

-The pre-trained 3D U-Net encoder processes 512×336×336 voxel CT volumes and generates a 32×21×21 spatial feature grid, where each voxel is characterized by 256-dimensional features.
-A feature adapter samples 4,096 representative tokens from the 14,112 available voxels, creating a compact sequence for the transformer decoder.
-These features are then processed by a VDETR decoder equipped with 3D Vertex Relative Position Encoding (3D RPE)~\cite{shen2023vdetr}, which overcomes fundamental limitations of center-based distance metrics in 3D detection.
-Figure~\ref{fig:vdetr} illustrates the VDETR architecture and the 3D RPE mechanism.
+The pretrained 3D U-Net encoder processes $512\times336\times336$ sized voxel CT volumes and generates a $32\times21\times21$ spatial feature grid, with 256-dimensional features at each grid location.
+To obtain a compact input sequence for the transformer, a feature adapter randomly samples 4,096 voxels from the 14,112 spatial locations, reducing memory footprint while maintaining representative spatial coverage.
+The resulting token sequence is then processed by the V-DETR decoder equipped with 3DV-RPE~\cite{shen2023vdetr}, which provides richer geometric cues than center-based distance measures alone.
+Figure~\ref{fig:vdetr} illustrates the CT-VDETR architecture and the 3DV-RPE mechanism.

-In 2D detection, standard DETR architectures calculate simple distances between query centers and image pixels.
-However, for 3D medical imaging, a single center-to-voxel distance provides insufficient information for determining whether a voxel belongs to irregularly-shaped anatomical structures or injuries.
-The 3D RPE mechanism addresses this by computing geometric relationships between each voxel and all eight corners of the predicted bounding box for every object query.
-These relationships are fused through multi-layer perceptrons (MLPs) to generate attention biases, which are added to the standard attention scores (dot product between queries and keys).
-This enables the model to focus not only on semantic similarity but also on geometric inclusion, exclusion, and boundary proximity, effectively teaching the decoder whether voxels lie inside, outside, or on the boundaries of predicted boxes.
+In conventional center-based geometric formulations, spatial relationships are primarily described relative to the predicted box center.
+For 3D medical imaging, however, such a representation may be insufficient for elongated, deformable, or irregular anatomical structures and injury regions.
+The 3DV-RPE mechanism addresses this by computing geometric relationships between each spatial token and all eight vertices of the current bounding-box estimate for each object query.
+These relationships are transformed through multi-layer perceptrons (MLPs) to generate attention biases, which are added to the standard query--key attention scores.
+As a result, the decoder can incorporate not only semantic similarity but also geometric cues related to inclusion, exclusion, and boundary proximity.

-The detection pipeline is trained in two distinct phases to maximize utilization of pre-trained features while enabling task-specific refinement.
-In Phase I (epochs 0-20), the pre-trained U-Net encoder weights remain frozen while only the VDETR decoder and its prediction heads are trained on labeled data.
-This prevents randomly initialized decoder gradients from corrupting the carefully learned anatomical representations in the encoder.
-During this phase, the decoder learns to interpret 8-corner RPE and iteratively refine bounding box predictions using the static features provided by the frozen encoder.
-The frozen encoder ensures stable, high-quality features that allow the decoder to focus exclusively on learning detection logic.

-For each query $q$ and voxel position $\mathbf{p}_v$, we compute the offset vectors to all 8 vertices of the predicted box:
+For each query $q$ and voxel position $\mathbf{p}_v$, we compute the offset vectors to all eight vertices of the current query-specific box estimate:

 where $K$ is the number of queries, $N$ is the number of voxel positions (4,096 tokens), and $i \in \{1, \ldots, 8\}$ indexes the box vertices.
 Each offset is transformed through a non-linear function $F(\cdot)$ and an MLP to produce position bias: